apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Matthew Perry Denounced Ketamine in Memoir, Said It 'Was Not For Me'**
+**McCarthy mentee Vince Fong determined ineligible for congressional candidacy**

-You can read more about it [here](https://www.thedailybeast.com/matthew-perry-denounced-ketamine-in-memoir-said-it-was-not-for-me).
+You can read more about it [here](https://thehill.com/homenews/house/4363558-mccarthy-mentee-vince-fong-ineligible-for-congress/).

 ## Requirements
 - Python 3.8